Where Are You Buying the Property?

 Note: Click here to access our platform and determine which strategy is best for you!

-There will be lots of costs that you didn’t necessarily foresee coming.
+There will be lots of costs that you didn’t necessarily foresee coming, even if you use a good Airbnb calculator.
 Taxes for example – which vary state by state – are collected when you offer a short-term rental.
 In one city, there was 8% sales tax and an additional 8% occupancy tax.

 Renting out your apartment on Airbnb may not be a full-time business, but it does require a lot of effort, at least initially to get it up and running.
 You need to make sure you’re getting good reviews, and that requires being attentive and on call for your guests needs.